George Powell Thomas

-George Powell Thomas (1808 - 1857) was a Major in the 3rd Bengal European Regiment who died at the Battle of Agra during the Indian Mutiny.
+George Powell Thomas (1808–1857) was a Major in the 3rd Bengal European Regiment who died at the Battle of Agra during the Indian Mutiny.
 He was described as "a man of consummate courage, a man of genius, an artist and a poet."

 Early life

-He was born 26 August 1808 at Bahramghat near Lucknow, the son of Major General Lewis Thomas C.B., Colonel of the 3rd Regt. of Foot Bengal Army E.I.C.S., and Maria Frances.
+He was born on 26 August 1808 at Bahramghat near Lucknow, the son of Major General Lewis Thomas C.B., Colonel of the 3rd Regt. of Foot Bengal Army E.I.C.S., and Maria Frances.

 Career

-He was commissioned in 1825, was assistant in the Thagi department in 1835 and in civil employ in the Central Provinces as assistant commissioner from 1835 to 1840.
+Commissioned in 1825, he was an assistant in the Thagi department in 1835, and in civil employ in the Central Provinces as assistant commissioner from 1835 to 1840.
 He served as a Captain with the 64th Bengal Native Infantry, taking part in the relief force of Jellalabad (1842).